Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] The Windows server license is not compatible with the feature.
 - [ ] The file share groups must be configured first.

 #### Q35.
-When installing the AD DS server role, which will NOT be installed as part of the requited features and services for AD DS to run?
+When installing the AD DS server role, which will NOT be installed as part of the required features and services for AD DS to run?

 - [ ] DFS Replication
 - [ ] DFS Namespaces